Solar Panels and Roof

 Orientation and Slope (The "South-Facing" Rule)

 A Mesa homeowner with solar roof panels had concerns initially.
 Their roof faced southwest instead of due south.
-Therefore, we calculated only a 5% production decrease.
+However, it caused only a 5% production decrease.
 The system still generates excellent returns on its investment annually.

 Here are optimal solar panels and roof direction considerations: